Marayu

-Marayu (Burmese:မာရယု) was the legendary founder of Dhanyawadi Kingdom and the first mythical king of Arakan.
+Mārayu (Burmese:မာရယု) was the legendary founder of Dhanyawadi Kingdom and the first mythical king of Arakan.
 He is considered as founding king of the ancient Arakanese civilization settled around the Kaladan River Valley.
-Born from a son of a Brahmin and who later married the daughter of chief of Mro Tribe.
-He initially defeated the demons (Rakkhasa) whose named trace to the name of "Rakhine" and founded the city of Dhanyawadi.
+Born from a Brahmin lineage and who later married the daughter of chief of Mro Tribe.
+He initially defeated the Rakshasas occupying Waithali, whose named trace to the name of "Rakhine", and founded the city of Dhanyawadi.

 History

-Marayu's birth occurred under unusual circumstances.
-His mother, In-da-ma-yu, a doe believed to be descended from a lion, gave birth to him in the forest near the mouth of the Mikhyoung River, a tributary of the Kaladan River.
-His father, indirectly, was King Adz-dzun-na who was a former king who had become a hermit in the Himawonda forest near the source of the Kaladan river.
+According to legend, Marayu's birth occurred under unusual circumstances.
+His mother, Indramāyu, a doe believed to be descended from a lion, gave birth to him in the forest near the mouth of the Mikhyoung River, a tributary of the Kaladan River.
+His father was sage Arjuna who was a former king who had become a hermit in the forest near the source of the Kaladan river.

 After his birth, Marayu was discovered by a chief of the Mro tribe, who was hunting in the forest with his dog.
 The chief adopted the child and raised him as his own.
-Upon reaching maturity, Marayu married Rusitamala (ရုစိတမာလာ), who was the daughter of the Myu chief, Mipinya (မိပိန်ညာ).
+Upon reaching maturity, Marayu married Mipinnyā (မိပိန်ညာ), who was the daughter of the Mro chief, and gave her the title Rucitamālā (ရုစိတမာလာ).

-He was later granted magical weapons by the Nats, spiritual beings in Burmese tradition.
-Using these weapons, Marayu successfully defeated the ogres, hostile beings described as ravaging the countryside and attacking humans, particularly at night.
-Following the defeat of the Bhi-lus, Marayu was acknowledged as king by the local population.
+He was later granted magical weapons by the gods.
+Using these weapons, Marayu successfully defeated the ogres (Rakshasa), hostile beings described as ravaging the countryside and attacking humans, particularly at night.
+Following the defeat of the monsters, Marayu was acknowledged as king by the local population.

 The king built seven grand halls were built at the site known as "Seven-Hall Village".
 In this place the king and his wife were formally anointed and accepted as king and queen.